DevMountain/GitHub-Standard/README.md

 # Project Summary

 This is where the summary of the project will go.
-Explain what the student will doing in order to complete the project.
+Explain what the student will be doing in order to complete the project.
 Also explain what the project is.

 Include a screenshot of the finished project's landing page here.

 ( Optional: If the project can run on GH-Pages, include that link here )

-## Step #
+## Step 1

 ### Summary